Ucnt/gcp-cloud-build-slack-notifier/README.md

 ## Purpose
 Via a Cloud Function, send a Slack webhook notification when a GCP Cloud Build successfully completes or fails via build-in Cloud Build Pub/Sub notifications.

+## Overview
+Given a Pub/Sub topic called cloud-builds, the Cloud Build service account will automatically send messages to the topic with build status notifications.
+This Cloud Function watches the topic and sends slack notifications to Slack on successes and failtures.

 ## Requirements
 * Cloud Functions, Secrets Manager, and Cloud Build APIs enabled
 * Service account with roles/secretmanager.secretAccessor